-Immunotherapy treatment is the combination of treatments that include first-line therapies: steroids, IVIG, plasma exchange (plasmapheresis) and second -line therapies: Rituxamab (Rituxan) and cyclophosphamide (Cytoxan), followed in many cases by steroid-sparing agents such as Cellcept or Azathioprine in the long-term.
-The fact that patients who receive second line immunotherapies have fewer relapses, is leading many physicians to use rituximab initially as a first line treatment.
+Treatment should begin swiftly.
+Immunotherapy treatment is the combination of treatments that include first-line therapies: Steroids, IVIG, Plasma exchange (plasmapheresis), and resection of any underlying tumor are of primary importance.
+Second-line therapies: Rituxamab/Rituxan, Cyclophosphamide (Cytoxan) Those who remain refractory to first and second line treatment have benefited from Third-line/experimental treatments: IL6 blockade (tocilizumab) or plasma cell-specific therapy (proteasome inhibitors) or bortezomib, a treatment that depletes plasma cells.
+This is followed in many cases by steroid-sparing agents such as Cellcept or Azathioprine in the long term.
+The fact that patients who receive second-line immunotherapies have fewer relapses, is leading many physicians to use rituximab initially as a first-line treatment.

 If a cell-surface/synaptic antibody disorder is diagnosed, (remember those are the extracellular antibodies which are exposed on the OUTSIDE of the brain cell it is attacking).
 Initial immunotherapy treatments may include IVIG, plasmapheresis, and/or steroids.
 Immunotherapy is mostly targeting the B cell response which is why positive outcomes are seen in these more commonly occurring antibodies in autoimmune encephalitis.

 The response to immune therapy is generally good, particularly if the more effective treatments are used promptly.
 However, powerful immune suppression may be needed for weeks or months in difficult cases and treatment may take many months to reach its full effects.
-Some patients, an estimate of 35-42% have persistent deficits, especially in the domains of memory and cognition.
+The speed of recovery, degree of residual deficit, and frequency of relapse vary according to the type of autoimmune encephalitis and level of severity.
+The length a patient may be treated for AE can range from many months/less than a year of treatment after diagnosis to many years of treatment until recovery is reached.
+It is estimated that some AE patients are left with a 35-42% amount of persistent deficits, especially in the domains of memory and cognition.
 Autoimmune encephalitis may relapse, so follow-up care is important.

 Many forms of autoimmune encephalitis are paraneoplastic, and each of these conveys a distinct risk profile for various tumors.
 Tumor screening and, if necessary, tumor removal is essential to proper management of treatment.